 They will come right to you and ask you if that is your computer and if anyone else uses it.
 Further, they will also ask you if you are the one who downloaded the Child Pornography.
 If you admit to being the only one to use the computer and or tell them that you are the one who downloaded the illegal content, then you have given them the evidence they need to convict you.

-It is not easy when the authorities surprise you and come into to your home.
-They will also use this element of shock and surprise against you in order to get you to admit what they need to convict you.
-Another issue has to do with you not wanting anyone in your home to get blamed for what they are eventually going to find and this will lead to an admission that can not be taken back later.
+It is not easy when the authorities surprise you and come into your home.
+They will also use this element of shock and shake against you to get you to admit what they need to convict you.
+Another issue has to do with you not wanting anyone in your home to get blamed for what they are eventually going to find, and this will lead to an admission that can not be taken back later.

 “I MISTAKENLY DOWNLOADED CHILD PORNOGRAPHY”

-Obviously if you have thousands of illegal images and videos stored on your computer’s hard-drive, you are going to have a problem arguing that it was an accident.
-Most of these cases and criminal defense in general is all based in logical common sense arguments.
-If, on the other hand, it is a one time download of Child Pornography, the authorities are not likely to waste their time prosecuting this type of case.
+On the other hand, if it is a one-time download of Child Pornography, the authorities are not likely to waste their time prosecuting this type of case.
 It is my experience that they will give you the benefit of the doubt in this limited circumstance.

 “THAT IS NOT MY DEVICE THAT THE CHILD PORNOGRAPHY WAS FOUND ON”

-It takes them quite a long time to review the devices they seize because there is such a huge back log of work for the FBI computer experts.
-In the meantime, it is important that your attorney is working with the other side to minimize the damage to you or your loved one.
-If your attorney can get ahead of this issue and speak to the prosecutor before anything is filed, things tend to go much smoother in the resolution of the case.
+It takes them quite a long time to review the devices they seize because there is a massive backlog of work for the FBI computer experts.
+In the meantime, your attorney must be working with the other side to minimize the damage to you or your loved one.
+If your attorney can get ahead of this issue and speak to the prosecutor before anything is filed, things tend to go much smoother in resolving the case.